-[1] information based on ifrs financial statements as of fiscal ye december 31.
-[2] the scorecard rating is an important component of the company's published rating, reflecting the standalone financial strength before other considerations (discussed above) are incorporated into the analysis.
+[1]Information based on IFRS financial statements as of fiscal year ended 12/31/2019.
+[2]The Scorecard rating is an important component of the company's published rating, reflecting the standalone financial strength before other considerations (discussed above) are incorporated into the analysis.

-Source: Moody's Investors Service, Company Filings
+Source: Moody's Investors Service